Burial

 Apply for an exhumation license

 Exhumation is the removal from the ground of the remains of a human being, either in the form of a body or cremated remains.
 You need to apply for a licence to remove human remains from the ground.
-The exhumation can't proceed if the conditions of the licence aren't met or there are public health or decency concerns.
+The exhumation cannot proceed if the conditions of the licence are not met or there are public health or decency concerns.

 Apply for an exhumation license